SnutiHQ/Toon-Shader/README.md

 ### Shade detection doesn't work

-Raycasts need a mask to work, set it to "Default" and other relevant layers for it to detect the colliders.
+Raycasts need a mask to work, set it to `Default` and add other relevant layers to the mark for it to detect if light sources are obstructed.

 ![](./Gifs/Fix-Raycast.png)